General Secretary of the Chinese Communist Party: Powers and position

 The powers and roles of the general secretary are vaguely defined, with no term limits or written rules for selecting a successor.
-However, as China is a one-party state, the general secretary holds ultimate power and authority over state and government, and is usually considered the "paramount leader" of China.
+However, as China is a one-party state under the CCP, the general secretary holds ultimate power and authority over the party and state, and is usually considered the "paramount leader" of China.
 The general secretary has been the highest-ranking official in China's political system since 1982.
 (Note: The de facto leader Deng Xiaoping was 3rd ranking official in the 12th Politburo Standing Committee, and 2nd ranking official in the 13th Central Committee, after General Secretary Zhao Ziyang, but before President Yang Shangkun and Premier Li Peng.
 Deng at the time served as Chairman of the Central Military Commission and was ranked third or second overall in the leadership hierarchy.)

-According to the Constitution of the Chinese Communist Party, the general secretary serves as an ex officio member of the Politburo Standing Committee.
-According to regulations of the CCP, the general secretary is responsible for convening the meetings of the Politburo and the Politburo Standing Committee.
+According to the CCP constitution, the general secretary serves as an ex officio member of the Politburo Standing Committee.
+The location of the office of the general secretary is the Qinzheng Hall in Zhongnanhai, which also serves as the headquarters of the Secretariat.

+Election and term of office

+The CCP general secretary is officially elected by a plenary meeting of the Central Committee of the Chinese Communist Party from among the members of the Politburo Standing Committee.
+In practice, the de facto method of selecting the general secretary has varied over time.
+According to the current CCP constitution, the term of office of the general secretary is the same as that of the Central Committee, which is five years.
+There is no limit to the number of consecutive terms, and theoretically, the officeholder can serve an unlimited number of terms.

+Role and authority

+According to internal regulations, the general secretary is responsible for convening the meetings of the Politburo and the Politburo Standing Committee.
 The general secretary additionally presides over the work of the Secretariat.
-The general secretary also sets the topics of Central Committee, Politburo and Politburo Standing Committee meetings.
-A Politburo meeting in October 2017 after the first plenary session of the 19th CCP Central Committee stipulated that all Politburo members must make an annual written presentation to the CCP General Secretary and the Central Committee.
+The general secretary sets the topics of Central Committee, Politburo and Politburo Standing Committee meetings.
+Internal regulations state that decision-making and coordinating bodies of the CCP Central Committee can convene meetings to study, decide on, and coordinate major tasks in relevant fields based on the decisions of the Central Committee and the general secretary's instructions, with the agenda items for these meetings determined or approved by the general secretary.
+A Politburo meeting in October 2017 after the first plenary session of the 19th CCP Central Committee stipulated that all Politburo members must make an annual written presentation to the general secretary and the Central Committee.
 At the opening of a CCP National Congress, the general secretary delivers the political report of the incumbent Central Committee, which details the work of the Central Committee in the last five years as well as the goals for the upcoming years.